 You can also do this:

-Hopefully you get the idea of how you can use an asterisk to mean “any text.”
+Hopefully, you understand the principle of how you can use an asterisk to mean any text.
 All patterns are case insensitive.

 How to block a Referer (or referring website)

 Let’s say there’s a website called www.example.com that you know is spam.
 If you ever get a visitor arriving at your website who claims to have arrived from www.example.com you may want to block them and you can use the following pattern:

-Just like in the web browser examples above, referer blocking uses the asterisk (*) as a wildcard to let you specify patterns that either start with, end with or contain your text.
+Just like in the web browser examples above, referer blocking uses the asterisk as a wildcard to let you specify patterns that either start with, end with or contain your text.

 Blocking a combination of IP address range, browser pattern, and referring website

 If you’re being attacked by several hosts on a network and they are all using the same user agent string to identify themselves, this can be useful.
-Simply follow the instructions in the section above, but enter any combination of IP address ranges, user agents and referer patterns that you want to block.
-Then enter a reason and hit the button to block the combination.
+Simply follow the instructions in the section above, but enter any combination of IP address ranges, user agents, and referer patterns that you want to block.
+Then enter a reason for the blocking rule and hit the button to block the combination.